 It easily follows from the definitions that every group satisfying the U.P.P. also satisfies the conclusion of the Kaplansky conjecture.
 For the crystallographic group considered above, Kaplansky's conjecture is known to be true by different methods (see for instance \cite{one,two,three}; see also \cite{passman,lueck}).

 \begin{small}\begin{ejem} Consider the {\bf{\em free Burnside group}}

-It is known that for $m \geq 2$ and $n$ odd and large-enough, $B(m,n)$ is infinite (actually, it is non-amenable; see \cite{ad1}).
+It is known that for $m \geq 2$ and $n$ odd and large enough, $B(m,n)$ is infinite (actually, it is non-amenable; see \cite{ad1}).
 Of course, every element in this group has finite order.
-However, it is still interesting to look for zero-divisors in its group algebra that are ``nontrivial'' ({\em i.e.} do not arise from an identity of the form (\ref{div-obvio})).
+However, it is still interesting to look for zero-divisors in its group algebra that are ``nontrivial'' ({\em i.e.}, that do not arise from an identity of the form (\ref{div-obvio})).
 For instance, according to \cite{ivanov}, this is the case for

 where $a:=a_1$, $b:=a_2$, and $c:=aba^{-1}b^{-1}$.
 (Checking that $AB=0$ is an easy exercise.) \end{ejem}\end{small}